aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/adjust-text-layer-bound-box-psd/_index.md

 You can compare this size to your expected dimensions or use it to calculate further adjustments.

+## How to retrieve text bound box using aspose psd java
+When you need the exact dimensions of a text layer, `getTextBoundBox()` returns a `Size` object that represents the bounding rectangle.
+This method is essential for scenarios where you must align other design elements or ensure the text fits within a predefined area.

+## How to adjust text bound box with aspose psd java
+If the retrieved bound box doesn’t match your design requirements, you can modify the layer’s size using `setSize()` (not shown here) or apply scaling transformations before rasterizing the layer.
+Adjusting the bound box ensures that the visual layout remains consistent across different output formats.

 ## Common Use Cases
 - **Dynamic thumbnail generation** – adjust text bounds before rasterizing a preview.
 - **Automated branding** – programmatically replace logo text and ensure it fits within design constraints.